 Adaptation of the Eye

-The eye is sensitive to changes in light intensity of light in the surrounding and is able to adapt to these changes.
+The human eye is sensitive to changes in the light intensity of the surrounding and is able to adapt to these changes.

 In a bright sunny day, if you suddenly step into a dark or poorly lit room, you would experience a sudden significant depreciation of vision.
 Your vision would gradually return to normal after spending several minutes in the room.
 This process where by the eye adapts to a sudden steep decrease in the light intensity of its surrounding is known as dark adaptation.
 The pupils play a key role in dark adaptation, it dilates to allow more light to enter the eye.

 Similar to dark adaptation, stepping into daylight from a dark or poorly lit room would trigger a sudden depreciation of vision.
 Your vision would slowly return to normal after a few minutes.
 This process where by the eye adapts to a sudden increase in light intensity is known as light adaptation.
 During light adaptation, the pupils constrict to reduce the amount of light entering the eyeball.

 Why We Blink